broxeph/burlap/README.md

     fab <role> some_task:verbose=1

-Nearly all of Burlap's built-in tasks run Bash commands behind the scenese.
-Therefore, by activating dryrun mode and hiding all superflous output except the generated Bash commands, it's possible to convert a Burlap call to a Bash script.
+Nearly all of Burlap's built-in tasks run Bash commands behind the scenes.
+Therefore, by activating dryrun mode and hiding all superfluous output except the generated Bash commands, it's possible to convert a Burlap call to a Bash script.
 To do this, set the environment variable `BURLAP_COMMAND_PREFIX=1`, activate dryrun, and capture the output to a file. e.g.

     export BURLAP_COMMAND_PREFIX=1; fab staging some_task:dryrun=1 > myscript.sh